 L275: “min_sets” you have not described it yet and what is it?
 You have sample from all cells?
 If no, this is not realistic.

-We have clarified the meaning and utility of the min_sets argument (i.e. a small strata may be allocated only one set under a low set density scenario; this argument overrides the allocation and imposes the min_sets if it is greater than the allocation).
+We have clarified the meaning and utility of the min_sets argument, a small strata may be allocated only one set under a low set density scenario; this argument overrides the allocation and imposes the min_sets if it is greater than the allocation.

 L279: Table5 not Table1?